LynnSingoei/DSA_TRACK/practice/Trees and Tries/same_tree(Leetcode 100).md

 Are the right subtrees the same? → self.isSameTree(p.right, q.right)

 Return True only if BOTH sides return True
-(like a relationship — both sides must be loyal 😭🔥).

 If at any point: